-The Produce Quality Centre (PQC) is a major new scientific collaboration between East Malling Research (EMR) and the University of Greenwich (UoG).
+The Produce Quality Centre (PQC) is a major new scientific collaboration between NIAB EMR and the University of Greenwich (UoG).

 Ensuring food security and minimising waste throughout the supply chain will be a critical issue for fresh produce supply over the next decade.
-The PQC combines the technical expertise of both organisations to achieve these objectives with EMR focused on temperate crops and the University’s Natural Resources Institute (NRI) on tropical crops, and utilises the world-class research storage facilities at EMR.
+The PQC combines the technical expertise of both organisations to achieve these objectives with NIAB EMR focused on the pre-harvest factors affecting crops and the University’s Natural Resources Institute (NRI) on post-harvest crops, and utilises the world-class research storage facilities at the East Malling site.

-“At a time when food security is gaining an ever higher position on the political agenda, it is a great step forward that these teams can join their considerable forces on common issues”, commented EMR Chief Executive Prof Peter Gregory.
+“At a time when food security is gaining an ever higher position on the political agenda, it is a great step forward that these teams can join their considerable forces on common issues”, commented NIAB EMR Managing Director Prof Mario Caccamo.
 He continued, “By focussing the widest range of horticultural expertise and post-harvest research facilities assembled in the UK, we can improve quality and reduce losses for a wide range of temperate and tropical fruits, vegetables and cut flowers, develop best practice and troubleshoot problems in the supply chain.”